yemikush5000/search-solution/README.md

 you can deploy this in a Serverless environment using api gateway, lambda with a function using a runtime of your choice, a dns record can point your domain. to the root path for the api. and you can use a document database as dynamo db to store the data.

-you can also use an ec2 instance have your node install, a backend relation database and loadbalncer if the application will be handling a lot of inputs, and caching of content using redis or memcache
+you can also use an ec2 instance have your node install, a backend relation database and loadbalncer if the application will be handling a lot of inputs, and caching of content using redis or memcache, because of the loading of data from the database to the variable.

-final options to deploy will be in a kubernetes environment, containerise your application, and deploy your pods, servies, ingress resources, horizontal pod auto scaler, and this will be in a miroservice architecture whereby you add the parameters in your pipeline for connection of your server to the database which will be a pod using a base image of postgress.
+Further options to deploy will be in a kubernetes environment, containerise your application, and deploy your pods, services, ingress resources, horizontal pod auto scaler, and this will be in a miroservice architecture whereby you add the parameters in your dockerfile and pipeline for connection of your server to the database which will be a pod using a base image of postgress.

 You can finally use docker ECR as microservice for the business logic, and the database containers similar to the Kubernetes deployment.